Independent forex education Free professional tools Unbiased broker reviews

 Zakat on Trading Profits#

 Zakat is an Islamic obligation administered in Saudi Arabia by ZATCA (the Zakat, Tax and Customs Authority).
-It is generally levied at 2.5% on qualifying ("zakatable") wealth held for a lunar year.
+It is generally levied at 2.5% on qualifying ("zakatable") wealth held for a lunar year (hawl), once nisab is met.

 Residents vs Non-Residents#

-• Saudi / GCC nationals: No income tax, but Zakat applies to qualifying wealth.
+• Saudi nationals: No income tax, but Zakat may apply to qualifying wealth — confirm with a specialist.

 • Expatriate residents: No income tax and generally not subject to Zakat — but watch for obligations in your country of tax residence.